-Nguyen Huu Quoc Duy is an online activist currently serving a 3 year sentence for criticizing the Vietnamese government on Facebook.
+Nguyen Huu Quoc Duy is an online activist who served a three year sentence for criticizing the Vietnamese government on Facebook.

 Nguyen was arrested with his cousin on August 28, 2015, but was released three days later.
-He was arrested again on November 21, 2015, after posting comments on Facebook in support of Nguyen Huu Thien An.
+He was arrested again on November 21, 2015, after posting comments on Facebook in support of Nguyen Huu Thien An, his cousin who had been arrested in August 2015 for spray painting an anti-communist slogan on the side of police station .
 After the arrest, Nguyen was held incommunicado for nine months and denied effective communication with his family.
 His mother was not allowed to see him in prison despite repeated attempts.

-Nguyen’s family hired two domestic lawyers to represent him, however the prosecutor’s office replaced these lawyers with another counsel, allegedly at Nguyen’s request.
+Nguyen’s family hired two domestic lawyers to represent him, however the prosecutor’s office replaced these lawyers with another counsel.
 The trial was closed to the public and held on August 23, 2016.
 Nguyen was convicted under article 88 of the penal code for spreading anti-government propaganda and sentenced to three years in prison.

 According to state media’s description of the trial, Nguyen had posted articles that distorted the policies of the Communist Party and had called for the overthrow of the government.
 The judge was quoted as saying that their actions were very serious and had damaged confidence in the leadership of the Communist party and hurt social order.